muhme/quote_joomla/README.md

 ### joomla-cypress

-As a base for the Cypress test automation [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
+As a base for the Cypress test automation the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
 Currently my fork is used until all the fixes are done with the pull request.
 To install the dependencies do:
 ```
 $ npm i
 ```

 ## Testing

+:warning: You have to remember for each new created docker container you can run installation only once.

+### Interactive on Host Machine
 You can choose the desired Joomla! version with environment variable `JOOMLA_VERSION`.
 [Cypress](https://www.cypress.io/) can be started inside subfolder `cypress`.
 ```
 $ cd cypress